 01 May Unique also means alone — and that’s how it should be

 There is a saying in Spain that doesn’t have an equivalent in English: “El muerto al hoyo y el vivo al bollo.”
 Literally, it translates as, “The dead in the hole and the living with the sweet roll.”
 This seemingly crude sentiment is typical of the raw sincerity with which Spaniards approach life.
-It expresses the unique experience of loss, not just for the dead, but also for the living that are left behind.

 In the big sentiments of life we are always alone.
 We are alone when we fall in love and the intensity of our passion is incomprehensible to everyone else, who see our beloved as an ordinary human.
 We are alone in the ineffable joy that overtakes us when we become parents.
 We are alone in our pain when we lose a loved one, because nobody can feel the depth of our despair.

 And that’s how it should be.
-We have unique lives, and distinct personalities — even in our experiences are universal.
+We have unique lives, and distinct personalities — even if our experiences are universal.
 We price our one-of-a-kind identity above everything else.
 Why wouldn’t we value as well our unique emotions, and levels of emotion?

 We can’t fault others for not being able to live our life.
 That singularity is what makes us precious, even if it can also make us lonely.